AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 One could set the ``DIM`` variable to either 1, 2, or 3, depending on the dimensionality of the problem.
 The default dimensionality is 3.
-AMReX used double precision by default.
+AMReX uses double precision by default.
 One can change to single precision by setting ``PRECISION=FLOAT``.

 Variables ``DEBUG``, ``USE_MPI`` and ``USE_OMP`` are optional with default set